IPlayZed/IPlayZed.github.io/content/pages/privacy.md

 ## Privacy

-- This site is hosted on GitHub Pages, please see the [privacy policy for it](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).
+- This site is hosted on Cloudflare, please see the [privacy policy for it](https://www.cloudflare.com/privacypolicy/).
-- Otherwise the site does not explicitly collect any information.

 **Effective Date:** _8st Jan 2024_